pantrypoints/sp/content/en/research/countries/china/xi/chapter-07f.md

 2. New measures to promote the formation of a new pattern of comprehensive opening up

-The 19th National Congress of the Communist Party of China summed up China's valuable experience in opening up to the outside world, conformed to the general trend of economic globalization, and made a major strategic plan to promote the formation of a new pattern of comprehensive opening up.
+The 19th National Congress of the CCP summed up China's valuable experience in opening up to the outside world, conformed to the general trend of economic globalization, and made a major strategic plan to promote the formation of a new pattern of comprehensive opening up.
 This strategic deployment, which includes the expansion of the scope